-Our time is limited but by choosing to use the time we have to be more productive you will be more focussed, efficient and better at what you do.
-It will improve how you can help people in your business and how you live your life.
+Our time is limited but by choosing to use the time we have to be more productive you will be more focussed, you’ll increase business efficiency and you’ll be better at what you do.
+It will also improve how you can help people in your business and how you live your life.

-First we need to work out what we need to do when.
-To make sure our focus is on the things that will move our business forward.
+First we need to work out what we need to do when to make sure our focus is on the things that will move our business forward and increase business profitability.
 Spending time on lots of busy tasks will fill our days, but probably isn’t the best plan.
-Work out what your purpose is and what you want to achieve from your business?
+You must work out what your purpose is and what you want to achieve from your business?

-In this article I am going to share with you my 9 Strategies on how to increase business productivity.
+In this article I am going to share with you my 9 ways to increase business productivity.

 How to Increase Business Productivity

 1. Focus on your business and keep it simple 👀